Where you can prospect with a Miner’s Right

 Entry onto pastoral leases

-Miner's Right holders may pass or re-pass over any of the restricted land referred to above, to gain access to any other Crown land for the purpose of conducting Right activities.
-Before doing so, Miner's Right holders must take all reasonable and practicable steps to notify pastoralists of intentions.
+Miner's Right holders may not pass or re-pass over any private or reserved land (except where the reserve purpose is a common, mining or public utility) to gain access to any other Crown land for the purpose of conducting Right activities.
+Before doing so, Miner's Right holders shall take all reasonable and practicable steps to notify pastoralists of intentions.
 When passing or re-passing, holders must:

-• take all necessary steps to prevent fire, damage to trees or other property, and damage to any property or livestock by the presence of dogs, the discharge of firearms, the use of vehicles or otherwise
+• take all necessary steps to prevent the spread of fire, damage to trees or other property, and damage to any property or livestock by the presence of dogs, the discharge of firearms, the use of vehicles or otherwise

 • cause as little inconvenience as possible and comply with reasonable pastoralist requests when passing and re-passing